Skip to main content

 We can learn how to learn, as well as improve our abilities through learning.
 For learning to be effective, we must (a) anchor the new material firmly when we recode/consolidate it from short-term memory to long-term memory, (b) link the material with a wide range of cues so we can recall it more easily later, and (c) develop sound mental models which capture real understanding.

-In the book full book summary, we also explain the difference between knowledge and conceptual understanding, and why effective learning not only improves performance but actually changes your brain and intellectual capabilities (a term called “neuroplasticity”).
+In our full book summary, we also explain the difference between knowledge and conceptual understanding, and why effective learning not only improves performance but actually changes your brain and intellectual capabilities (a term called “neuroplasticity”).

 Make Learning Stick

 Throughout the book, the authors deliberately repeat the key ideas and tips in different contexts to enhance readers’ learning and retention.
 They also differentiate between empirical evidence, preliminary research evidence and their own theories about learning.
-In our full 14-page summary, we’ve broadly classified these strategies into 3 ineffective strategies (which are widely-adopted but don’t work well in reality), and 6 effective strategies which are empirically proven.
+Our full 14-page summary broadly classifies these strategies into 3 ineffective strategies (which are widely-adopted but don’t work well in reality), and 6 effective strategies which are empirically proven.

 Make It Stick summary_strategies-learning retention